parkersiu/airport-weather/README.md

     ```

-1. You can view the application by opening http://localhost:3000 in your browser.
+1. Once the repo is cloned, you can open the application using `live server` or your chosen project opener.